Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 Apart from functions modules can have other components like:

-**Global Variables**: They are variables that are accessible from anywhere in the module.
+**Global Variables**: These are variables that are accessible from anywhere in the module.
 They can be imported from other modules or defined within the module.
 They can be mutable or immutable.
 They can be used to store constants, configuration values, etc.

 **Memory**: It's a linear array of bytes that can be accessed by the WebAssembly module.
 It can be used to store data that needs to be shared between functions.
 It can be used to store images, audio, video, etc. It can be imported from other modules or defined within the module.